hansewetz/xconfig/README.md

 # Development
 The following is planned:
-* add versioning to project (generate header file within the cmake build that contains version number)
+* add git commit SHA to 'version.h' file (via cmake)
 * implement Python based API
 * extend language to support repeated groups of structurally similar blocks of definitions
 * better/more documentation